Shark attack: Drum lines

 A drum line is an unmanned aquatic trap used to lure and capture large sharks using baited hooks.
 They are typically deployed near popular swimming beaches with the intention of reducing the number of sharks in the vicinity and therefore the probability of shark attack.
 Drum lines were first deployed to protect users of the marine environment from sharks in Queensland, Australia in 1962.
-During this time, they were just as successful in reducing the frequency of shark attacks as the shark nets.
-More recently, drumlines have also been used with great success in Recife, Brazil where the number of attacks has been shown to have reduced by 97% when the drumlines are deployed.
+During this time, they were just as successful in reducing the frequency of shark attacks as were shark nets.
+More recently, drumlines have also been used with great success in Recife, Brazil where the number of attacks has dropped by 97% when the drumlines are deployed.
 While shark nets and drum lines share the same purpose, drum lines are more effective at targeting the three sharks that are considered most dangerous to swimmers: the bull shark, tiger shark and great white shark.
-SMART drumlines can also be utilised to move sharks, which greatly reduces mortality of sharks and bycatch to less than 2%.
+SMART drumlines can also be used to move sharks, which greatly reduces mortality of sharks and bycatch to less than 2%.

-Drum lines result in bycatch; for example, in 2015 the following was said about Queensland's "shark control" program (which uses drum lines):
+Drum lines result in bycatch.
+For example, in 2015 the non-profit organization Action for Dolphins said about Queensland's shark control program (which uses drum lines):

-Drum lines have been criticized by environmentalists, conservationists and animal welfare activists—they say drum lines are unethical, non-scientific, and environmentally destructive; they also say drum lines harm the marine ecosystem.
+Drum lines have been criticized by environmentalists, conservationists and animal welfare activists, who have asserted that drum lines are unethical, non-scientific, and environmentally destructive.
+They also claim drum lines harm the marine ecosystem.

 Other protection methods

 Beach patrols and spotter aircraft are commonly used to protect popular swimming beaches.
 However aerial patrols have limited effectiveness in reducing shark attacks.
-Other methods include shark tagging efforts and associated tracking and notification systems, capture and translocation of sharks to offshore waters, research into shark feeding and foraging behaviour, public shark threat education programs and encouraging higher risk user groups (surfers, spear-fishers and divers) to use personal shark protection technology.
+Other methods include shark tagging efforts and associated tracking and notification systems, capture and translocation of sharks to offshore waters, research into shark feeding and foraging behaviour, public shark threat education programs and encouraging higher risk user groups, such as surfers, spear-fishers, and divers, to use personal shark protection technology.

 Media impact

-The Jersey Shore shark attacks of 1916 killed 4 people in the first 2 weeks of July 1916 along the New Jersey shore and Matawan Creek in New Jersey.
+The Jersey Shore shark attacks of 1916 killed four people in the first two weeks of July 1916 along the New Jersey shore and Matawan Creek in New Jersey.
 They are generally credited as the beginning of media attention on shark attacks in the United States of America.

 In 2010 nine Australian survivors of shark attacks banded together to promote a more positive view of sharks.
 The survivors made particular note of the role of the media in distorting the fear of sharks.
 Films such as Jaws were the cause of large-scale hunting and killing of thousands of sharks.
 Jaws had a significant impact on people and gave them an unrealistic view of sharks, causing them to fear them more than they probably should.
-The media has continued to exploit this fear over the years by sensationalizing attacks and portraying sharks as vicious man-eaters.
+The media has continued to exploit this fear by sensationalizing attacks and portraying sharks as vicious man-eaters.
 There are some television shows, such as the famous Shark Week, that are dedicated to the preservation of these animals.
-They are able to prove through scientific studies that sharks are not interested in attacking humans and generally mistake humans as prey.
+They demonstrate, through scientific studies, that sharks are not interested in attacking humans and generally mistake humans as prey.